dlurton/anode/README.md

 ### Prerequisites

+The following must be installed and available prior to building Anode.

  - [cmake](https://cmake.org/) (3.4.3 or later)
- - gcc.  (a version supporting C++14 or later)
+ - gcc 6 or later
- - libuuid (development headers, needed for LLVM)
+ - libuuid
+ - cmake 3.4.3 or later
+ - autoconf
+ - libatomic (if using a version of gcc that doesn't have atomic operations built-in, required by libgc)
+ - libtool

 ### Building Dependencies

+A subset of Anode's dependencies are must be built before Anode itself can be built, i.e. LLVM.
+In the case of LLVM, this is because Anode builds against LLVMs master branch in order to keep up more easily with LLVM's frequent API changes.
+The other dependencies are either non-standard in linux distributions, (e.g. liblinenoise-ng) or are more recent versions than is frequently found in linux distributions (e.g. libgc).

-The build scripts will clone all of the repositories of each `anode` dependency and build all of them with the necessary options, placing all the source codes and intermediate files into `externs/scratch`.
+The build scripts will clone certain of the repositories of each `anode` of these dependencies and build them with the necessary options, placing all the source codes and intermediate files into `externs/scratch`.
 This directory may be deleted to conserve disk space after everything has successfully built, if desired.
 If successful, the libraries and headers of each dependency will be installed in sub-directories of `externs/release` or `externs/debug`, depending on if a release build has been selected or not.

-LLVM does change their public API frequently so you may have to do this every couple of weeks at least.

 ### First Time Building